Best Fish Finders Under $200 – (Top 5 Pick in 2023)

 4. Garmin Striker 010-02246-02 Castable Sonar with GPS

-Garmin castable sonar device works with free striker cast app and is compatible with apple or android devices.
-It is a wireless stream sonar that locates the fish and displays them on your smartphone or tablet in a second.
-Just download the app, connect your device then start fishing in minutes.
+Garmin castable sonar device works with free striker cast app and is compatible with Apple or Android devices.
+It is a wireless stream sonar that locates the fish and displays them on your smartphone or tablet in seconds.
+Just download the app, connect your device, and then start fishing in minutes.

-The battery life is incredible which provides 10 plus hours of service after being fully charged.
-To conserve battery life, it will automatically power on when it’s floating in the water and turns off when it’s not.
+The battery life is incredible, which provides 10 plus hours of service after being fully charged.
+To conserve battery life, it will automatically power on when it’s floating in the water and turn off when it’s not.

-To make using sonar even simpler, turn on fish icons to view graphic images of fish targets and their depth readings, so you’ll know exactly where to drop your line.
-You can also access the Garmin quickdraw community to download maps and communicate with others.
+For added simplicity in using this device, activate the fish icons feature to display graphic images of fish targets along with their depth readings, providing precise guidance on where to drop your line.
+You can also utilize the Garmin Quickdraw community to download maps and engage with fellow users.

-Garmin Striker Castable Sonar is water-resistant to ipx6 and ipx7 standards.
-However, that is not completely waterproof and able to expose to the water of up to 1 meter for up to 30 minutes.
+The Garmin Striker Castable Sonar is water-resistant, meeting IPX6 and IPX7 standards.
+However, it is not fully waterproof and should not be submerged beyond 1 meter for more than 30 minutes.

-STRIKER Cast GPS sonar also works in any water even for ice fishing to show you fish and structures in crisp detail.
+It works in any water even for ice fishing to show you fish and structures in crisp detail.
 You can use this device to check water temperature as well.
+If you’re looking for an affordable sonar to use ice fishing, we highly recommend this model.

 PROS